 - Where can I find out more about biofuels?

-Biodiesel is the name of a clean burning alternative fuel, produced from renewable resources such as soybeans, sunflowers, canola, waste cooking oil, or animal fats.
-Biodiesel contains no petroleum, but it can be blended at any level with petroleum diesel to create a biodiesel blend.
+Biodiesel is a clean-burning alternative fuel, produced from renewable resources such as soybeans, sunflowers, canola, waste cooking oil, or animal fats.
+Biodiesel contains no petroleum, but can be blended at any level with petroleum diesel to create a biodiesel blend.
 It can be used in compression-ignition (diesel) engines or oil-fired boilers or furnaces with little or no modifications.
 Biodiesel is simple to use, biodegradable, nontoxic, and essentially free of sulfur and aromatics.

 Biodiesel that is made locally or in the USA from renewable resources decreases our dependence on foreign oil, creates jobs, and contributes to our own economy.
-In addition biodiesel use reduces atmospheric CO2 and other GHG emissions compared to the use of fossil fuels.
-And for farm producers creating biodiesel, this can increase their self-sufficiency, provide for energy security and bring new revenue to the farm.
+In addition, the use of biodiesel reduces atmospheric CO2 and other GHG emissions compared to the use of fossil fuels.
+For farm producers creating biodiesel, this can increase their self-sufficiency, provide for energy security, and bring new revenue to the farm.

-Biodiesel can be operated in any diesel engine with little or no modification to the engine or the fuel system.
+Biodiesel can be operated in any diesel engine with few or no modifications to the engine or the fuel system.
 Biodiesel has a solvent effect that may release deposits accumulated on tank walls and pipes from previous diesel fuel storage.
-The release of deposits may clog filters initially and precautions should be taken.
+The release of deposits may clog filters initially so precautions should be taken.
 For best performance, ensure that only fuel meeting the biodiesel specification is used.

 A 1998 biodiesel lifecycle study, jointly sponsored by the US Department of Energy and the US Department of Agriculture, concluded that tailpipe CO2 emissions of biodiesel were 78% lower than CO2 emissions from petrodiesel.
 Building on this earlier study, in June 2009, the EPA released its lifecycle analysis of the impacts of Direct and Indirect Land Use Change on the carbon accounting of biofuels.
 This report states that biodiesel made from soybean, canola or algae have a GHG emission “reduction” of greater than 50% compared to the petrodiesel baseline.